piti118/strong-json/README.md

 ```

 ## Features
-In addition to the standard json.dumps/loads, this module offer the following additonal behavior.
+In addition to the standard json.dumps/loads, this module offer the following additional behavior.

 - Custom class support outside the box(overridable via ToJsonable interface).
     - ```python